static-generator/campion37/README.md

 ---
 Wishlist of Places to go
 1. Japan
+2. Paris,France
-2. New Zealand
+3. New Zealand
-3. Switzerland
+4. Switzerland

 My Social Media: